Learning in Repeated Multi-Unit Pay-As-Bid Auctions: Learning to Bid in a Repeated Setting

-In this section, we propose our second online learning algorithm.
+We propose our second online learning algorithm which achieves faster regret rates than our decoupled exponential weights algorithms at the cost of additional computation.
 Instead of mimicking the exponential weights algorithm, we reformulate the problem as online linear optimization over node probabilities in our DP graph.
-We solve this using OMD and construct a policy that sequentially samples bids based on these probabilities.
-We first present the regret analysis for the bandit setting, followed by the full information setting.
-We provide a single algorithm for both settings, with only one line changing based on the feedback structure.
-Our OMD algorithm is regret optimal in both feedback structures (up to a factor of $\sqrt{|\mathcal{B}|\log|\mathcal{B}|}$).
-However, it requires solving a convex optimization problem at each iteration, which may slow it down in practice.
-Nonetheless, this algorithm is preferred when prioritizing regret optimality over computational complexity.
+We solve for these probabilities using OMD and construct a corresponding policy that sequentially samples bids based on these probabilities.